kadhiresan/kadhiresan.github.io/_posts/2015-10-17-protect-your-web-from-sql-injection-and-xss-attacks.md

 ![_config.yml]({{ site.baseurl }}/images/php_securty/htmlentities.png)

-That's it now you are pretty much safe from XSS.
-Of course if you are using framework it will take these things default, but i would say it's a good practice to do this one(at least keep in mind).
+That's it, now you are pretty much safe from XSS.
+Of course if you are using framework it will take care of these things by default, but i would say it's a good practice to do this one.

-Next post we are going to look into "How to use Sublime Text IDE for more effectively - Especially Sublime Text3 on Mac" Thanks, stay tuned!!
+Next post we are going to look into "How to use Sublime Text IDE for more effectively - Especially Sublime Text3 on Mac" _Thanks, stay tuned!!_